ByteStack-ID: Integrated Stacked Model Leveraging Payload Byte Frequency for Grayscale Image-based Network Intrusion Detection: Methodology

 \section{Methodology}

-In this section, we offer a comprehensive overview of our methodology, starting with the dataset we used in our experiments.
-We then explain the preprocessing steps we took to prepare the data for training and testing, including the conversion of the data into grayscale images.
-Afterward, we describe our integrated stacked model and how we trained it.
+This section provides an overview of our methodology, covering the dataset used, preprocessing steps including converting data into grayscale images, and the training of our integrated stacked model, detailing its architecture and workflow.